 Application forms must be submitted no later than 25 August 2019.
 Entries submitted after the deadline will not be considered.

 30 artists will be shortlisted to participate in the official competition.

-Shortlisted artists will be given six weeks (26 August to 7 October 2019), to use their preferred art form to express a powerful idea or send an impactful message about the changing world of work.
+Shortlisted artists will be given between 10 September and 22 October 2019 to use their preferred art form to express a powerful idea or send an impactful message about the changing world of work.